key-encumbrance/takemyape/README.md

 This project demonstrates NFT liquefaction of a Bored Ape NFT that lets anyone become its on-chain owner.
 It consists of:

-- Smart contracts for encumbered wallets and NFT auctions
+- Oasis Sapphire smart contracts for encumbered wallets and NFT auctions
 - A frontend interface allowing users to:
   - Create encumbered wallets
   - Claim temporary ownership of a Bored Ape NFT